tnichols217/notes/APBiology/3/Notes/Worksheets/Free Energy.md

 20. 20
 	1. The breaking of Glucose, it breaks bonds, making energy
 	2. Production of ATP, it uses energy to make bonds
-21. No, exothermic releases heat, but exergonic releases energy
+21. No, exothermic releases heat, but